Home » Bread and Rolls » Easy Flour Tortillas From Scratch

 Elevate your next Mexican meal with these incredible flour tortillas from scratch.
 The perfect vehicle for tacos, burritos, enchiladas, and more, these tortillas manage to be soft, pliable, and sturdy all at once.
 Plus they’re amazingly easy to make – five ingredients and mixed either in the stand mixer or by hand.

-After falling hard for homemade corn tortillas, it was only a matter of time until we went all the way and started experimenting with homemade flour tortillas, as well.
+In our journey to make more and more from scratch, it was only a matter of time until we went all the way and started experimenting with homemade flour tortillas.
 And, well, what can I say?
 It’s worth every roll and spatula flip.

 To be honest, the process is kind of the fun part.
 Other than, you know, eating them all!